Fond du Lac to Host Green Bay at Neuroscience Group Field on June 9

 The Dock Spiders begin their sixth season on Memorial Day (May 30) against the Wausau Woodchucks at 1:05 p.m. at Marian University's Herr-Baker Field.
 Tickets packages and group tickets are currently available at the Dock Spiders Ticket Office at 980 E. Division St., by calling (920) 907-9833, and online at dockspiders.com.
 The popular Souvenir 7 Ticket Package was recently announced and features three bobbleheads, two pairs of socks, an adjustable hat, and a player t-shirt.
 Season-long daily promotions and theme nights will be announced in the coming weeks.

-- Fond du Lac to Host Green Bay at Neuroscience Group Field on June 9 - Fond du Lac Dock Spiders
+- Fond du Lac to Host Green Bay at Neuroscience Group Field on June 9 - Wisconsin Timber Rattlers

+- ABC Supply Stadium to Host Brunch 'N Brushes March 20th - Beloit Sky Carp

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.